 Ready to become a substitute teacher in CA?
 Here's how to get started and the requirements.

 step 1: have a bachelor's degree

-To become a substitute teacher in California, on your first step you’ll need to have obtained a bachelor’s degree and be able to provide unofficial transcripts.
+To become a substitute teacher in California, your first step is obtaining a bachelor’s degree.
+And have your unofficial transcripts ready to send!

 step 2: take a TB test